falcon-candidate/backend-challenge/README.md

 Any invalid query will be rejected.

-For valid example query is:
+A valid example query is:

 ```json
     {